jspsych/jsPsych/docs/overview/building-surveys.md

 - [Localization](https://surveyjs.io/form-library/examples/survey-localization/jquery) (adapting the survey's language based on a country/region value)
 - [Text piping](https://surveyjs.io/form-library/examples/text-piping-in-surveys/jquery) (dynamically insert text into questions/answers based on previous responses)

-You can find realistic examples on this [SurveyJS examples/demos page](https://surveyjs.io/form-library/examples/overview).
+You can find realistic examples on the [SurveyJS examples/demos page](https://surveyjs.io/form-library/examples/overview).
 And to view all of the survey-level options, see the [Survey API documentation](https://surveyjs.io/form-library/documentation/api-reference/survey-data-model).

 ### Creating a survey with JSON